archie-cm/Churn-Analysis-for-Bank-Customer/README.md

 **Dataset**: Online Shoppers Purchasing Intention, UCI Machine Learning, 2018 [[source]](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset)

 **Summary of the analysis**
-* This dataset has 12330 observations and 18 variables with 10 numerical variables, 7 categorical variables and one target variable.
+* This dataset has 10000 observations and 14 variables with 11 numerical variables, 3 categorical variables and one target variable.
 * All numerical variables have a right-skewed distribution and contain a lot of outliers.
-* Revenue is the target variable that labels a visitor's purchase decision either purchase (class True) or not purchase (class False).
-The current condition is only 15% of total visitors who make a purchase.
+* Exited is the target variable that labels a 0 (not churn) and 1 (churn).
+The current condition is 20% of customer churn
-* From exploratory data analysis, visitors with low exit and bounce rates and high page values, tend to make a purchase.
+* From exploratory data analysis, customer who use num of products > 2 have trend churn, The older the customer, the higher the churn rate
 * Based on data characteristics, the selected algorithm to build a classification model is tree-based or ensemble.
-The classification model with the random forest algorithm is able to correctly predict 62% of visitors who make a purchase.
+The classification model with the xgboost algorithm is able to correctly predict 75% of visitors who make a purchase.
-* The result shows that page values, a number of visited pages, are the biggest impact on visitors' purchase decisions.
-The conversion rate to purchase increases up to 60% by applying an actionable recommendation from insights that boost page values of visitors.
+* Age, NumOfProduct, Gender Male, Geography France and IsActiveMember are the biggest impact on churn rate.
+* Percentage Saving cost with model have 69%

 ![17](https://user-images.githubusercontent.com/108534539/206376346-866c1ee0-85a7-461b-a8ad-c68f483a7498.jpg)